Xylegen/News-Bot/README.md

 Paste the above url in your browser and authorize to bot to operate in your server.

 # How to work the bot
-Use '$news' in the textbox of discord in any channel of the server you've given access to.
+Type '$news' in the textbox of discord in any channel of the server you've given access to.
 The bot will show the top 5 news headlines from the Axios website.
 It also provides the url to each of those headlines, incase you want to read further.

 Have fun!